 Moving to London can be extremely stressful.
 Especially if you don't plan ahead and rush things at the very last moment.
-This is why I've compiled a practical checklist that I now use every time I move to a new country.
-I promise, with this to-do list (and a bit of organisation), you will sail to the British capital without hiccups and annoying delays.
+That is why I've compiled a practical checklist that I now use every time I move to a new country.
+I promise, with this to-do list (and a bit of organisation), you will sail into the British capital without hiccups or annoying delays.

 MOVING TO LONDON PRE-DEPARTURE CHECKLIST